roguehistory/DIGH-HIST3812/content/en/week/one/instructions.md

 ### Listen

 The course podcast will be my opportunity to speak to you each week about what's going on in this course, things I want you to pay attention to, and individuals in the wider GLAM world that I want to introduce you to through a series of interviews.

-Make sure to listen to each episode.
+{{< notice success "Important" >}}
+Make sure to listen to each episode - talk about the podcast in Discord!
+It can be hard to start a conversation from scratch with strangers in an online class, I get that; maybe post some observations or statements from the podcast that surprised you or immediately challenge your ideas about what this course might be about.
+Try to do this each week, and our Discord will start to feel like a 'real' place!
+{{< /notice >}}

 <iframe src="https://anchor.fm/dr-graham/embed/episodes/HIST4916a-Episode-1-Welcome--Or--What-Is-This-All-About-enhoog/a-a42noid" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>